hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-pre-save.md

 FRICTION COEFFICIENT FOR THE BOTTOM = 3 · d90  / calculate this value for your case study - in the presence of ripple or dune bedforms use van Rijn recommendations
-LAW OF FRICTION ON LATERAL BOUNDARIES = 5  / for natural banks / LAW OF FRICTION ON LATERAL BOUNDARIES = 0  / for symmetry calculations FRICTION COEFFICIENT FOR LATERAL SOLID BOUNDARIES = 3 · d90  / similar logics as for FRICTION COEFFICIENT FOR THE BOTTOM /
+LAW OF FRICTION ON LATERAL BOUNDARIES = 5  / for natural banks / LAW OF FRICTION ON LATERAL BOUNDARIES = 0  / for symmetry calculations FRICTION COEFFI CIENT FOR LATERAL SOLID BOUNDARIES = 3 · d90  / similar logics as for FRICTION COEFFICIENT FOR THE BOTTOM /
 / Turbulence: Preferably use k-epsilon model, alternatively Spalart-Allmaras (=5) or Smagorinsky (=4) for highly non-linear flow
 /